Shredding energy from various waste materials

 Refuse Derived Fuel is typically produced from construction and demolition waste, commercial and industrial waste, and municipal solid waste.
 Plastics are a typical compound of RDF and an easy material for TANA Shark shredders.

 Get more out of your investment.
-Choosing the shredder.
+Choosing the right shredder.

 Investing in a more efficient shredding process, versatility is the key factor.
 It´s important to determine the range of particle sizes that can be produced in one go.
 Versatile shredding machines can handle different waste processing applications and fractions.
-TANA Shark shredder produce a range in particle size from around 50 to 500 mm and save loads of working time.
+TANA Shark industrial waste shredder produces a range in particle size from around 50 to 500 mm and save loads of working time.